The *-Edge-Reinforced Random Walk: Abstract

 \section{Abstract}

-We define a generalisation of the Edge-Reinforced Random Walk (ERRW) introduced by Coppersmith and Diaconis in 1986 \cite{coppersmith}, called $*$-Edge-Reinforced Random Walk (\sERRW), which can be seen as an extension of the r-dependent ERRW introduced by Bacallado in 2011 \cite{Bacallado1}.
-Similarly as for the ERRW, it has a continuous-time counterpart, called $*$-Vertex-Reinforced Jump Process ($*$-VRJP), which itself generalises the Vertex-Reinforced Jump Process proposed by Werner in 2000 and initially studied by Davis and Volkov (see \cite{dv1,dv2}).
-Under some assumptions on the initial weights, the \sERRW is partially exchangeable in the sense of Diaconis and Freedman \cite{diaconis-freedman}, and thus it is a random walk in a random environment: we compute the law of that environment.
+We define a linearly reinforced process called the $*$-Edge-Reinforced Random Walk (\sERRW) which can be seen as a Yaglom reversible, hence non-reversible, extension of the Edge-Reinforced Random Walk (ERRW) introduced by Coppersmith and Diaconis in 1986 \cite{coppersmith}.
+This family of processes also generalizes the r-dependent ERRW introduced by Bacallado in 2009 \cite{Bacallado1}.
+Under some assumptions on the initial weights, the \sERRW is partially exchangeable in the sense of Diaconis and Freedman \cite{diaconis-freedman}, and thus it is a random walk in a random environment.
+The main result of the paper gives the explicit expression of the mixing law, hence extending the "magic formula" of Coppersmith and Diaconis from the case of mixtures of reversible Markov chains to the case of mixtures of Yaglom reversible Markov chains.